nachocaru/xaprb.com/content/blog/2007-01-16-a-look-at-innotops-new-features.md

 ---
 title: "A look at innotop's new features"
-author: Baron Schwartz
-excerpt: "<p>I just made a snapshot of the development branch of the innotop MySQL and InnoDB monitor, and released it as version 1.3.0.
-This code will eventually become version 1.4.
-Here's what's new.</p>"
-layout: post
 permalink: /2007/01/16/a-look-at-innotops-new-features/
 description:
   - A quick overview of the new features in innotop 1.3.0